DeepaliSaini4/Rubik-s-Cube-Solver/README.md

   <img src="assets/rubiks_planar_view.png" width="400" alt="Rubik's Cube Planar View"/>
 </p>

-Each square represents a facelet, and the structure maps directly to face indices and rotation logic in the codebase.
+Each square represents a cubie, and the structure maps directly to face indices and rotation logic in the codebase.
 This view helps visualize transformations clearly, especially in the 3D and 1D implementations.

 ---